ethereum-alarm-clock/ethereum-alarm-clock/docs/cli.rst

 Running a server
 ----------------

-TODO: update this.

-The scheduler runs nicely on the smallest AWS EC2 instance size.
+The scheduler runs nicely on the *small* AWS EC2 instance size.
 The following steps should get an EC2 instance provisioned with the scheduler running.

 1. Setup an EC2 Instance